-We delved into the intriguing world of shedworking and found that there are endless possibilities for transforming your dilapidated and overlooked garden shed into a lucrative source of income.
+We delved into the intriguing world of shed-working and the results surprised us.
+There are many possibilities for transforming your dilapidated shed into a lucrative source of income.

 - Shedworking revolution